Michael O'Halloran (footballer): Melbourne City

 O'Halloran signed a two-year contract with Australian club Melbourne City in June 2018.
 O'Halloran had played in the same youth team as Australian international Aaron Mooy, who recommended the move to him.
 He stayed at the club for only six months, being released by the club on 8 January 2019 on compassionate grounds.

 St Johnstone (second spell)

 O'Halloran returned to Scotland in January 2019, re-signing for St Johnstone for a second time.

 Cove Rangers (loan)

 On 24 February 2023, O'Halloran joined Scottish Championship club Cove Rangers on loan until the end of the season.

+Dunfermline Athletic

+Following his release from St Johnstone, O'Halloran signed for Championship side Dunfermline Athletic on a two-year deal.

 International career

 O'Halloran represented Scotland at various age levels up to the under-21 team.
 He made his Scotland under-21 debut on 29 February 2012, appearing as a substitute in a 0–0 draw with the Netherlands.

 Personal life

 O'Halloran's father, Michael senior, is a youth coach at Old Firm rivals Celtic.
 Although he never coached his son.